Installing Shades on Residential Home, Yacht and RV Windows

 I have windows that crank open, can you tell me how to install the window shades by EZ Snap on those Windows?

 The EZ Snap shades can be attached to the frame of the window that opens.
 This way, when you open the window, the window shade goes with it.

 Two main reasons.
 First, the human eye sees lighter colors easier than darker ones.
 Because of this, your eye will see right through a black screen and see the brighter colors outside.
 If the screen were, say, white, your eye would mostly see the white screen and it would be very difficult to see through it.
 This is the same reason that your TV screen is black, so you see the color pixels of the image and not the screen itself.

 The other reason that black is a great color for your exterior shades, is that it looks the best installed.
-For example, let's say that you have a tan colored house.
+For example, let’s say that you have a tan colored house.
 If you put a tan colored shade on the window, the window blends completely into the color of the house.
-It makes it looks like, either your house does not have windows or that they are covered with plywood.
+It makes it look like, either your house does not have windows, or that they are covered with plywood.
 A black shade on the same tan colored house enhances the window.
 Black is a neutral color so it does not appear stark (like white) or out of place.

-I want to install EZ Snap Shades on our sliding patio door, but I read on you site that in some cases the EZ Snap fasteners stick out to far and the door won’t slide open without knocking them off.
+I want to install EZ Snap Shades on our sliding patio door, but I read on your site that in some cases the EZ Snap fasteners stick out to far and the door won’t slide open without knocking them off.
 What do I do?

 First check to see how much clearance you have between the surface that you will be mounting the EZ Snaps and the surface that will be sliding pass the snaps.
 You will require 11/16” clearance between these surfaces.
 This clearance is the same whether you are using the screw studs with the EZ Snap pin and cap or the adhesive studs.